 Your student experience

-Despite some necessary restrictions, you’ll still have lots of opportunities to engage with DMU student life both on campus and within the vibrant city of Leicester as much as is safely possible.
+You’ll have lots of opportunities to engage with DMU student life, both on campus and in the vibrant city of Leicester.

 Life in Leicester

 "I love the fact that the uni is on historical ground in Leicester yet it has such a modern campus and atmosphere.
 I think universities like DMU are universities of the future!"

 Our campus is less than 5 minutes’ walk from the centre of Leicester city, meaning there are lots of activities nearby for students to enjoy, including shopping, sport, music, theatre, film and comedy.

 Leicester is a multicultural and welcoming city which has been ranked as the ninth best city in the UK in which to live and work, ahead of London, Birmingham, Nottingham and Derby (2017 Good Growth for Cities Index).

 De Montfort Students’ Union (DSU) is open to welcome all our students.
 DSU represents you, helps connect you with other students, supports you and provides opportunities to get actively involved in student life by: